knative/docs/blog/docs/articles/getting-started-blog-p2.md

 #### Minikube Setup

 Now that you have a container engine on your computer in either Docker or Podman, you are ready to create a local Kubernetes cluster to run Knative in!
-There are a lot of different local Kubernetes versions available, but we have found that Minikube tends to work the best.
+There are a lot of different local Kubernetes versions available, but we have found that minikube tends to work the best.
 To install minikube, follow the steps in their
 [getting started guide](https://minikube.sigs.k8s.io/docs/start/) up until you get to the "Deploy applications" section.

 When debugging or reproducing bugs, you will often want to make a new minikube cluster.
 To do this, you can delete your current cluster with `minikube delete`, and then run `minikube start` to create a new cluster.
 Note: `minikube start` will resume/update an existing cluster should one exist, so __be sure to delete your cluster first__ if you are trying to get a new one.
 Minikube will select a preferred driver automatically according to your operating system and system configuration.
 If you want to specify which driver minikube should use, you can use the `--driver` argument when starting the cluster.
-For example, if you want to use the docker driver, you can run
+For example, if you want to use the Docker driver, you can run
 `minikube start --driver=docker`.

 #### ko, kubectl

-Once you have a kubernetes cluster up by running minikube, you will probably want to interact with it!
+Once you have a Kubernetes cluster up by running minikube, you will probably want to interact with it!
 The way you interact with your cluster is through the Command Line
-Interface ((CLI)[https://minikube.sigs.k8s.io/docs/start/]) tool kubectl.
+Interface ([CLI](https://minikube.sigs.k8s.io/docs/start/)) tool kubectl.
 You can install kubectl [here](https://kubernetes.io/docs/tasks/tools/), or you can add an alias to the installation of kubectl which comes with minkube by adding `alias kubectl="minikube kubectl --"` to the appropriate config file for your shell.

 You can use kubectl to get all resources of a certain type by running `kubectl get <resource_type> -A`.
 For example, if you wanted to get all pods in your cluster you